evmos/evmos/docs/developers/guides/geth_js_console.md

 # Geth JavaScript Console Guide

-This is a comprehensive guide to setting up and using the Geth JS console with an Evmos node.
+Learn how to set up and use the Geth JS console with an Evmos node. {synopsis}

 ## ✅ Requirements